semrush/intergalactic/website/docs2/components/pills/pills.md

 ## Sizes and margins

-@table-caption Pills sizes and margins
+Table: Pills sizes and margins

 | Size (height in px) | Margins                          |
 | ------------------- | -------------------------------- |